 Of course, investment scams are different than a hacker locking up your digital information and demanding a ransom-or a hacker pulling your credit card data from a breach at, say, Target, where you just charged a new set of dishes.

-But not that different.
-You can guard against viruses and hackers.
-Change your password.
+But not significantly so.
+You can protect yourself from viruses and hackers.
+Alter your password.
+To prevent data leaks, you could also use mobile app security for your smartphone phones and antivirus software for laptops.
 Don’t click on suspicious email attachments.
 Smart people know this too, but ignore the safeguards anyway.

 These are new-age issues.
 It’s safe to assume that “ransomware” and “cyberattack” are not in the vocabulary of many past age 65.
 We need new-age solutions.